Migration

 This volume provides a variety of case studies on the issue of migration and, specifically, the cultural implications of the arrival of migrants in many different places in the Western world.
 It specifically deals with the relations between the societies in the new homelands and migrant groups.

 Rosenblum, Marc R., and Daniel J. Tichenor, eds.
 2012.
 The Oxford handbook of the politics of international migration.
-Oxford: Oxford Univ.
+New York: Oxford Univ.
 Press.

 DOI: 10.1093/oxfordhb/9780195337228.001.0001

 This handbook aims to outline the main currents in contemporary migration research from a variety of disciplinary perspectives.
-As such it provides a valuable entry point for those wanting to quickly gain an understanding of important themes and issues in migration studies today.
+As such it provides a valuable entry point for those wanting to quickly gain an understanding of important themes and issues in migration studies in the early twenty-first century.

 White, Jenny B. 1995.
 Turks in Germany: Overview of the literature.
 Middle East Studies Association Bulletin 29.1: 12–15.